National Women & ICT Frontier Initiative Launching Ceremony at Bangladesh

 Profitability Calculator (PC): This is a simple tool where through which farmers can calculate income and expenditure and measure the profitability of crops.
 A user can enter data on costs involved such as input, labour, irrigation for crops and calculate the estimated profit at the beginning of the crop season.
 With the progress of production stages, they can calculate the actual costs and the actual income.
 Thus they have comparative analysis of the estimated and actual profits.
 This will help them in identifying and planning for the crop which are more profitable during the following crop season.

 The two components are available on mobile based iFormBuilder platform as well as on e-Krishok app.
 BIID is scaling up Farmbook through its various partners which include Oxfam, VSO and CRS.
+To learn more, please visit the site.
+Join us on Facebook.

 Nutrition Club is a new concept has been introduced in Bangladesh by BIID to promote nutrition awareness among communities (both urban and rural) and engage youth volunteers to spread the nutrition messages all over the country.
 Academic institutes or organizations, who mandate to serve the country in nutrition domain as a social cause, they are our partner to accelerate this nutrition club initiative.

 The primary objective of Nutrition Cub is to provide a platform for volunteers for capacity building, knowledge dissemination and awareness building on nutrition.
 Nutrition Club is operating as a Franchisee network model under the supervision of BIID supported by INGENAES, USAID, where different educational institutions are operating the club activities independently but under a common mandate and goal.
 The Nutrition Club initiative is an approach to promote food based nutrition advocacy in Bangladesh.
 This approach provides an experiential learning and teaching opportunity for students in agricultural extension, nutrition and rural development.
 Nutrition Club is a platform for awareness building on nutrition, capacity building, and knowledge dissemination.
 BIID envisioned that the youth can be engaged in knowledge sharing, awareness building and catalyzing the learning process.
 Improving nutrition can have a significant impact on survival as well as physical and cognitive development and productivity.
+For more details, please visit the Nutrition Club site.
+Join us on Facebook.

 Ground Cover App for Irrigation Scheduling